Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

 It is arguably more abstract, however, you can add any number of criteria and label those criteria making things significantly more sustainable.

 Array-based methods, while scalable, demand a learning curve and careful data structuring.
-Unlike [[SUMIF]]’s intuitive setup, [[LET]]/[[N]] requires understanding array multiplication, but its flexibility outweighs the initial complexity for multi-dimensional tasks, especially once you start adding even more dimensions to your data.
+Unlike [[SUMIF]]’s intuitive setup, [[LET]]/[[N]] requires understanding array multiplication, but its flexibility outweighs the initial complexity for multidimensional tasks, especially once you start adding even more dimensions to your data.

 4D such as
 Person Product Grade Date